What do the drone regulations in Norway actually say? (Complete guide 2025)

 There are areas in Norway where drone flying is restricted or prohibited:

-Here’s how to check:
+How to check:

 IPPC.no for airspace restrictions

-NSM's drone map for prohibited areas
+NSM's drone map for restricted areas

-Before you take off:
+Before taking off:

-Check the weather (wind, precipitation, visibility)
+Check the weather forecast (wind, precipitation, visibility)

 Check IPPC.no for NOTAM (temporary restrictions – firefighting, helicopter operations, etc.)

-Check the Ninox Drone app
+Check Ninox Drone 2

-PART 2: A1/A3 competence certificate
+PART 2: A1/A3 Certificate of Competence

 C-class vs. A-category – two different things